kytmatsu/Rotor-Arm/README.md

 # Version_2
- Generic Arduino work with a rotor arm and python
+ Generic Arduino work with a rotor arm used for balancing a gyroscope